pymc-devs/symbolic-pymc/_sources/tensorflow-simplification-example.rst.txt

     |  |  |  Tensor(Const):0,	dtype=float32,	shape=[],	"sub/y:0"
     |  |  |  |  0.9189385

-After applying our simplification, :numref:`simplified-eval-print` numerically demonstrates that the difference is gone and that our transform produces a graph equivalent to the manually simplified graph in :numref:`manually-simplified-graph`.
+After applying our simplification, :ref:`simplified-eval-print` numerically demonstrates that the difference is gone and that our transform produces a graph equivalent to the manually simplified graph in :ref:`manually-simplified-graph`.

 .. code-block:: python
-    :caption: simplified-eval-print
     :name: simplified-eval-print

     with tf.compat.v1.Session(graph=hn_simplified_tf.graph).as_default():